-Have you noticed that after having sex with your partner, there is white colored creamish discharge?
+Have you noticed that after having sex with your partner, there is white-colored ceramic discharge?
 It is known as vaginal discharge, which is an important function of the female reproductive system.
 To get rid of dead cells and bacteria, glands within the cervix and vagina secrete this fluid.
 It not only keeps the vagina clean but also helps in preventing any infection.

-Vaginal discharge after sex is composed of the following fluids: cervical mucus, semen fluid, female ejaculation fluid and lubrication fluid.
-If vaginal discharge is abnormal then color, odor and consistency of this fluid may vary.
+Vaginal discharge after sex is composed of the following fluids: cervical mucus, semen fluid, female ejaculation fluid, and lubrication fluid.
+If vaginal discharge is abnormal then color, odor, and consistency of this fluid may vary.
+(2)